-- Co-ordination of subjects within the teaching program of Speech Pathology in the Department. - Involvement in ongoing course development and in the delivery of high quality teaching to graduate students studying the Master of Speech Pathology. - Preparation and delivery of lectures and seminars, conduct tutorials, practical classes and assessment of these tasks. - Be responsible for the supervision and management of research projects for students undertaking graduate research in speech pathology. - Collaboration with the Lead of Teaching of Speech Pathology, Clinical Program Lead of Speech Pathology and other teaching staff in the review of the course structure on a regular basis including the preparation of key documents for Accreditation of the program. - Participation in curriculum review as well as ongoing development of innovative and flexible new models of teaching. - Contribute to the day-to-day management of the theoretical and clinical examination of the Master of Speech Pathology degree.
+- Co-ordination of subjects within the teaching program of Speech Pathology in the Department. - Involvement in ongoing course development and in the delivery of high quality teaching to graduate students studying the Master of Speech Pathology. - Preparation and delivery of lectures and seminars, conduct tutorials, practical classes and assessment of these tasks. - Be responsible for the supervision and management of research projects for students undertaking graduate research in speech pathology. - Collaborate with senior staff in the review of the course curriculum on a regular basis including the preparation of key documents for Accreditation of the program. - Contribute to the day-to-day management of the theoretical and clinical examination of the Master of Speech Pathology degree.